clemsos/writings/_quora/2014-02-23-What-do-you-think-of-Asians-who-are-always-gathering-and-using-their-mother-tongue-to-communicate.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do you think of Asians who are always gathering and using their mother tongue to communicate? - Quora
+    What do you think of Asians who are always gathering and using their mother tongue to communicate? - Quora
 ---